sg893052/sonic-buildimage/devops/tam/tam-inband-flow-analyser.md

 ### 1.2.3 SAI Overview

 The SAI TAM spec specifies the TAM APIs to be used to configure the TAM functionality.
-Please refer to SAI-Proposal-TAM2.0-v2.0.docx in [https://github.com/opencomputeproject/SAI/tree/master/doc/TAM](https://github.com/opencomputeproject/SAI/tree/master/doc/TAM) for more details.
+Please refer to [SAI-Proposal-TAM2.0-v2.0.docx](https://github.com/opencomputeproject/SAI/tree/master/doc/TAM) for more details.

 # 2 Functionality